-It is also to this continuum which Vuong throws his expansive love and hope and lives up to his name Ocean: a grand body of water that connects.
+It is also to this continuum that Vuong throws his expansive love and hope and lives up to his name, Ocean: a grand body of water that connects.

 “To my Father/To My Future Son”

-There was a door & then a doorsurrounded by a forest.
+There was a door & then a door

-Read Night Sky With Exit Wounds alongside the essays of Durga Chew-Bose, a first generation Canadian author who echoed a need to claim herself.
-Or Robert Lowell and Dani Shapiro’s close studies of inheritance and identity, the former in poetry, the later in memoir.
+Read Night Sky With Exit Wounds alongside the essays of Durga Chew-Bose, a first-generation Canadian author who echoes a need to claim herself.
+Or Robert Lowell’s and Dani Shapiro’s close studies of inheritance and identity, the former in poetry, the later in memoir.